+EDUC 5354: Advanced Applications of C & I in Secondary Schools

+EDUC 6312: Secondary School C & I

+EDUC 5001: ACP Teaching in the Early Childhood Grade 12 Classroom

+(Internship)

-EDRE 5330: Content Area Reading EDSP 5302: Survey of Exceptional Children EDUC 5354: Advanced Applications of C & I in Secondary Schools EDUC 6301: Classroom Management EDUC 6304: Children, Adolescents, and Learning EDUC 6312: Secondary School C & I EDUC 5001: ACP Teaching in the Early Childhood Grade 12 Classroom (Internship) ACP students pursuing 4-8 or 8-12 plans must have at least twenty-four (24) hours of undergraduate coursework in their desired teaching field to be accepted into the program.
+ACP students pursuing 4-8 or 8-12 plans must have at least twelve (12) hours of undergraduate coursework in their desired teaching field to be accepted into the program.

-Curriculum and Instruction with Middle Grades Certification in Math, Science or Social Studies
+Curriculum and Instruction with Middle Grades Certification in Math.
+Science, or Social Studies

 NOTE: Teaching certificates are issued by the State of Texas, not the University.
 The state is currently changing some certification levels and requirements.
 In order to meet any new guidelines from the State Board for Educator Certification (SBEC), the University may change requirements described in this Catalog.
-Students should check with the COEBS office for current requirements.
+Students should check with the School of Education office for current requirements.